WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 Loyalty attributes have two additional value.
 - Loyalty Subtype: Either "group" or "alignment" loyalty
 - Loyalty Target: The group or alignment the loyalty is towards

+---
+#### Redirection Attributes

+Redirection attributes have three additional value.
+- Redirection Target: The player that will be redirected to
+- Source Filter: A selector that is evaluated at *redirect* time and must contain the player who used the ability
+- Ability Type Filter: An ability type/subtype/category which must match/contain the ability that is to be redirected

 ----
 ----